CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 Application Insights is an incredibly useful tool for anyone who has an application or website and wants to track and manage all the info that’s put out there – who’s viewing what, what’s the most popular, etc.

 Application Insights is an application performance management service for web applications that enables you to do all the monitoring of your website performance in Azure.
-It’s designed to ensure you’re getting optimal performance and the best in class user experience from your website.
+It’s designed to ensure you’re getting optimal performance and the best-in-class user experience from your website.
 It also has a powerful analytic tool that helps you diagnose issues and gain an understanding of how people are using your web application.

 ### **Task 5: SQL Insights**